Previous Research Seminars - 2018

 - Speaker: Patrick Rubin-Delanchy, University of Bristol

-Abstract: In this talk, Patrick gives theoretical and methodological results, based on work spanning Johns Hopkins, the Heilbronn Institute for Mathematical Research, Imperial and Bristol, regarding the connection between various graph spectral methods and commonly used network models which are popular in the probability, statistics and machine-learning communities.
+Abstract: Patrick gave theoretical and methodological results, based on work spanning Johns Hopkins, the Heilbronn Institute for Mathematical Research, Imperial and Bristol, regarding the connection between various graph spectral methods and commonly used network models which are popular in the probability, statistics and machine-learning communities.
 An attractive feature of the results is that they lead to very simple take-home messages for network data analysis: a) when using spectral embedding, consider eigenvectors from both ends of the spectrum; b) when implementing spectral clustering, use Gaussian mixture models, not k-means; c) when interpreting spectral embedding, think of “mixtures of behaviour” rather than “distance”.
 Results are illustrated with cyber-security applications.

 Wednesday 23 May: Flexible inference for continuous-time models of wildlife movement